 You may select any combination of compliance families, including none if you prefer.
 To change the selected compliance families, see the FAQ.

 A control is a specific recommendation within a compliance family defined by the standards-setting organization.
 In most Fugue-defined families, rules associated with a given family are also associated with controls, though custom families do not support controls.
 Example: PCI DSS 1.3.5.
 A rule checks cloud infrastructure configurations to determine whether a resource, region, or account complies with a specific policy.
 Example: “VPC flow logging should be enabled.”
 To learn more, jump ahead to Compliance Concepts.

-Your overall compliance state for each environment is shown on the All Environments page shown when you log in:
+Your overall compliance state for each environment is shown on the Environment Overview page shown when you log in:

 Select the name of an environment to see its dashboard.
 You’re taken to the Compliance page, which shows overall and detailed compliance state: